 The Southern Plains DEWS is a collaborative federal, state, and local interagency effort to improve early warning capacity and resilience to drought in Texas, Oklahoma and New Mexico.

-- Southern Plains DEWS Strategic Plan - Available in 2016, providing a framework of priority actions for the DEWS over the next two years.
+- Southern Plains DEWS Strategic Plan - Provides a framework of priority actions for the DEWS in 2017-18.

 - Texas and Oklahoma Climate Extremes Workshop - Challenges, successes, lessons and climate resource needs experienced during the recent drought and flood events.
 Emphasis was on opportunities for future interagency collaboration.